fabio-s-franco/gists/machine-learning/flux/README.md

 - [Flux Docs (Diffusers)](https://huggingface.co/docs/diffusers/en/index)
 - [CUDA (WSL)](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#wsl)

-## Environment (tested)
+## My Environment (where tests succeeded)

 This was tested on a personal laptop with a setup that is anything but standard:

 1. It runs on a virtualized linux environment
 2. This linux environment is under WSL2 (which in turn has a Windows Host)
-3. You need to build your own kernel if you want mess with kernel modules (or uprade the kernel out of MS update cycle)
+3. You need to build your own kernel if you want mess with kernel modules (or uprade the kernel out of MS update cycle), though that is not necessary for this.
-4. Uses a Distro not officially supported by CUDA (Kali Linux)
+4. Uses a Distro not officially supported by CUDA (Kali Linux).
 5. Has limited resources if compared to the host OS (although performance-wise, it has advantages in many areas).

 If any of the above is not true for you, you may have an easier time and/or may skip some of the specifics (for example, instead of installing WSL CUDA, use a Windows CUDA toolkit).
-Hopefully the instructions here are more compreensive to be able to help edge-case lovers like me.
+Hopefully the instructions here are more compreensive to be able to help edge-case lovers like me and that it will be enough for simpler or similar scenarios.
 Sometimes it can be a bit too frustrating.

-For convenience the .wslconfig file used for these tests has been included in this repo.
+For convenience the .wslconfig file used for these tests has been included in this repo (if you decide to use WSL2).

-- CPU(s): 20 (Intel(R) Core(TM) i9-12900H CPU @ 2.90GHz) - 10 cores available for WSL2
+- CPU(s): 20 (Intel(R) Core(TM) i9-12900H CPU @ 2.90GHz) - 10 cores made available for WSL2
 - GPU(s): NVIDIA GeForce RTX 3080 Laptop GPU (8 GB VRAM) + Intel(R) UHD Graphics (16 GB Shared Video RAM)
 - RAM: 32 GB DODIMM 3200 MT/s (24 GB for WSL2 and 32 GB swap)
 - Hard-drive: High-speed NVMe SSD